New CDL Rules Make Finding the Best Truck Accident Attorney More Important Than Ever

-In 2025, major reforms to commercial driver’s license (CDL) regulations took effect nationwide.
-Prompted by investigations into several fatal truck crashes linked to improperly issued CDLs, the Federal Motor Carrier Safety Administration (FMCSA) issued an emergency interim rule to restore the integrity of the CDL system, particularly for non-domiciled drivers (i.e., non-citizens or permanent residents).
-The goal is to ensure that only properly vetted, qualified drivers are allowed to operate large commercial vehicles on U.S. roads.
+In 2025, major reforms to CDL regulations took effect nationwide.
+The Federal Motor Carrier Safety Administration (FMCSA) issued an emergency rule to restore the integrity of the CDL system.
+This was prompted after investigations into several fatal truck crashes were linked to improperly issued licenses, particularly for non-domiciled drivers.
+The goal is to ensure that only qualified drivers may operate large commercial vehicles on U.S. roads.
 As a result, finding the best truck accident attorney who understands how to build a strong case with these new regulations is even more important.
-The attorneys at Matera & Manley, LLP, want to give you an overview of the new CDL law and how it will affect litigation going forward.
+The attorneys at Matera & Manley, LLP, want to give you an overview of the latest CDL laws and how they will affect litigation going forward.

 Understanding the 2025 CDL Law Changes

-- Tighter eligibility standards: Non-domiciled CDL and commercial learner’s permit (CLP) applicants must now hold valid employment-based visas.
-Employment Authorization Documents alone no longer qualify.
+1. Stricter rules for who can apply: Non-domiciled CDL (i.e., non-citizens or permanent residents) and commercial learner’s permit (CLP) applicants must now hold valid employment-based visas.
+Employment Authorization Documents alone are no longer accepted.

-- Stricter documentation requirements: Drivers must present an unexpired foreign passport and a Form I-94 or I-94A record.
+2. New documentation requirements: Drivers must present a valid foreign passport and a Form I-94 or I-94A record.

-- State compliance audits: States must pause issuing non-domiciled CDLs until they demonstrate compliance.
-Non-compliant states risk decertification and loss of federal highway funds.
+4. State compliance audits: States must pause issuing non-domiciled CDLs until they show compliance.
+Non-compliant states risk losing their certification and federal highway funds.

-- Language proficiency enforcement: Drivers must be able to read and speak English sufficiently.
+5. Language proficiency rules: Drivers must be able to read and speak English.
 Failure to meet this standard can now lead to an immediate out-of-service designation.

-These regulatory updates represent a shift toward greater accountability at every level, laying the groundwork for how future litigation unfolds.
+These updates represent a shift toward greater accountability at every level, laying the groundwork for how future claims unfold.

 How the Law Affects a Truck Accident Attorney’s Case

-The new CDL regulations will have a substantial impact on how truck accident cases are litigated in 2025 and beyond.
+These new regulations will significantly impact how truck accident cases are litigated in 2025 and beyond.
 For victims, these changes open new avenues to hold negligent drivers and trucking companies accountable.

 Expanded Grounds for Negligence

-When a crash involves a non-domiciled CDL driver, attorneys can investigate whether the driver met the new federal eligibility requirements.
-If the CDL was issued or renewed without proper visa documentation or in violation of the updated standards, that non-compliance can strengthen a negligence claim.
-In some cases, support allegations of negligent hiring or retention against carriers that failed to verify or monitor driver compliance.
+When a crash involves a non-domiciled CDL driver, attorneys can investigate whether the driver met the new federal requirements.
+If the CDL was issued or renewed without proper documentation or in violation of the updated standards, that non-compliance can strengthen a negligence claim.

 Stronger Liability for Carriers and Employers

 The 2025 CDL law expands accountability beyond drivers to include carriers.
 Employers are legally required to verify their drivers’ qualifications.
-Those who hire or retain drivers with invalid or noncompliant CDLs risk liability for negligent supervision and safety violations.
-By reviewing employment records, visa documentation, CDL renewals, and communications with state agencies, attorneys can uncover patterns of non-compliance that expose systemic negligence.
+Those who hire or retain drivers with invalid or noncompliant CDLs risk liability for negligence and safety violations.
+By reviewing the driver’s records and visa status, attorneys can uncover patterns of non-compliance that prove negligence.

 Enhanced Evidentiary Opportunities